dezushoang/PracticalModernCppByProjects/CrcCalculator/doc/REQUIREMENT.md

   - Table‑driven fast path for common widths (8/16/32/64) with 256‑entry tables.
   - Bitwise fallback for any width 1–64.
 - Validation
-  - poly, init, xorOut must fit in width bits; reject if value ≥ 1<<width.
+  - poly, init, xorOut must fit in width bits; reject if value ≥ 1 << width (This mean the value is out of width size).
   - width outside 1–64 is invalid.
   - When editing hex fields, accept optional 0x prefix; ignore underscores; enforce width.